contactuyg@upyourgeek.com

 The next Sony/Marvel movie is Morbius starring Jared Leto on April 1.

-L. Lamar is Owner/CEO, Editor-in-Chief, Chief Content Officer of Up Your Geek.
+L. Lamar Booker is Owner/CEO, Editor-in-Chief, Chief Content Officer of Up Your Geek.
 He hails from Philadelphia, PA.
-He is a writer, reporter and interviewer as well, and has been covering a wide range of pop culture and entertainment news and events for the last 5 years.
+He is a writer, editor, reporter and interviewer as well, and has been covering a wide-range of pop culture and entertainment news, events and Comic-cons since 2015.
 Opinions expressed are my own.

 Click to comment